tranngocminhhieu/refresh-metabase-session/README.md

 # refresh-metabase-session
-Update Metabase session by login with Google and save to Rentry
+Update Metabase session by Logging with Google and Saving to Rentry